BitOMC/BitOMC/docs/src/inscriptions.md

 order reveal transactions appear in blocks, and the order that reveal envelopes appear in those transactions.

-Due to a historical bug in `ord` which cannot be fixed without changing a great many inscription numbers, inscriptions which are revealed and then immediately spent to fees are numbered as if they appear last in the block in which they are revealed.
+Due to a historical bug in `bitomc` which cannot be fixed without changing a great many inscription numbers, inscriptions which are revealed and then immediately spent to fees are numbered as if they appear last in the block in which they are revealed.